-Cardamom pods should be used in small amounts.
-Too much spices in the food can cause gastrointestinal irritation, and stomach ulcers.
+Use cardamom pods in small amounts.
+Too many spices in the food can cause gastrointestinal irritation and stomach ulcers.
 (Medical disclaimer).

 ≻≻-Back to Spices from Cardamom.
-Please visit here to visit an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.